Member Organizations

 International Financial Reporting Standards

-Under the Law on Accounting of 2013, the Ministry of Finance (MoF) is responsible for setting accounting standards to be applied in Laos.
+Under the Accounting Law No. 46/NA dated 20 November 2023, the Ministry of Finance (MoF) is responsible for establishing corporate accounting standards in the Lao People’s Democratic Republic.

 Current Status: Adopted